 How Long Do Copperhead Snakes Live?

 Mating happens during the late spring and early summer months.
-Copperheads are ovoviviparous, meaning that fertilized eggs develop inside the female and depending on if the snake undergoes hibernation before giving birth.
+Copperheads are ovoviviparous, meaning fertilized eggs develop inside the female’s body, and she gives birth to live young in late summer or early fall.

 Copperheads tend to hibernate during the winter in their dens with other snakes, some are even of different species!